Herman Miller Nevi Standing Desk Review

 Considering the outlandish prices they are charging for the Nevi desk we find this aspect of the customer experience to be the biggest differentiation in what you can expect between a big corporate furniture brand like Herman Miller and one of the highly-proficient, digitally-native brands like iMovR, UpLift or Fully.

 We were very surprised to see only a five-year warranty on the base when the competition of Chinese-made desks from Fully and UpLift are seven years, and American-made desks like iMovR’s are ten years.
 This again seems artificially set since commercial customers get 12 years of warranty on the whole desk.
 For consumers, the desktop warranty was left at 12 years, but with so many limitations you’re not ever likely to file a claim and incur the expense of return shipping.
+For more information on warranties, be sure to read our primer on How to Compare Warranties on Standing Desks.

 E-commerce-Ready With a 5-week Ship Time?!